A Maximum Linear Arrangement Problem on Directed Graphs: Introduction

-The last section of this paper examines digraphs for which the maximum directed linear arrangement has the property that every cut of the arrangement $E( \{v_1, \ldots, v_k \}, \{v_{k+1}, \ldots, v_n \} )$ is a largest directed cut in $G$ of the form $E(X,Y)$ where $|X|=k$.
+The last section of this paper examines digraphs for which the maximum directed linear arrangement has the property that every cut of the arrangement $E( \{v_1, \ldots, v_k \},\allowbreak \{v_{k+1}, \ldots, v_n \} )$ is a largest directed cut in $G$ of the form $E(X,Y)$ where $|X|=k$.
 This is inspired by a famous edge isoperimetric inequality of Harper.
-In 1966, Harper gave an arrangement of the vertices of a hypercube so that every cut of the arrangement was minimum over all cuts separating the same size vertex sets.
-In contrast, this paper presents three classes of digraphs, all with an arrangement where every cut is maximum over all cuts separating the same size vertex sets.
+In 1966, Harper gave an arrangement of the vertices of a hypercube so that every cut of the arrangement was minimum over all cuts separating the same size vertex sets \cite{Harper1966}.
+In contrast, in Section \ref{sect:wonderful} we present three classes of digraphs, all with an arrangement where every cut is maximum over all cuts separating the same size vertex sets.
 These digraphs are tournaments, orientations of graphs $G$ with $\Delta(G) \leq 2$, and transitive acyclic digraphs.